 Often we recommend a course of 5-6 weekly treatments, followed by 5-6 monthly treatments.
 Following the course of Carboxy Therapy you may require an annual maintenance treatment.

 Complications and downtime after Carboxy Therapy

-Usually there is no downtime after Carboxy Therapy for stretch mars and you should be able to go back to social and professional life right away.
+Usually, there is no downtime after Carboxy Therapy for stretch marks.
+You should be able to go back to social and professional life right away.